cathydutton/cathydutton.github.io/_drafts/2016-01-13-10-reasons-to-start-using-PostCSS-today.markdown

 *   achromatomaly
 *   achromatopsia

-### 5) Future Proof
+### 5) The Future, today

 PostCSS is a forward thinking tool.
 Plugins like [cssnext] (http://cssnext.io/) allow developers to use the latest CSS syntax and features straight away without compatibility issues.
 Fallbacks for older browsers are added automatically by the plugin.

-Aside from just adding browser prefixes and poly-fils PostCSS also provides opportunities to improve the way we use CSS and attempt to fix long standing issues with CSS as a language.
+Aside from just adding browser prefixes and poly-fils PostCSS also provides opportunities to improve the way we use CSS and attempt to fix some fundamental flaws in the CSS language.
+A few popular plugins are listed below...

-[PostCSS-modules] (https://github.com/css-modules/postcss-modules-scope) is a plugin which addresses the issue of scope in CSS.
+*   [postcss-modules] (https://github.com/css-modules/postcss-modules-scope) - Isolates selectors in components, creating local scope in CSS.

-autoprefixer adds vendor prefixes, using data from Can I Use. cssnext allows you to use future CSS features today.

-End of Global CSS
-postcss-use to explicitly set PostCSS plugins in CSS and execute them only for the current file. postcss-modules or react-css-modules automatically isolates selectors in components. postcss-autoreset uses local reset in component, instead of global one. postcss-initial adds all: initial support to reset all inherit styles. cq-prolyfill adds media queries for component size or parent background.

-Element Queries
-etc
+*   [cq-prolyfill] (https://github.com/ausi/cq-prolyfill) - Adds component queries to allow elements to be styled based on their dimensions instead of the viewport dimensions.

+*   [postcss-autoreset] (https://www.npmjs.com/package/postcss-autoreset) - Uses local resets instead of global one.

 ### 6) Get creative

-Cant find what you need?
-Build your own plugin!
-Built in JavaScript PostCSS is an accessible tool for Front end Developers and easy to contribute to in the form of new plugins.
-Any longstanding issues you may have had with a previous pre-proceser can be resolved with your own custom plugin.
+If you have a specific need or requirement that is not currently being catered for you can always build your own PostCSS plugin.
+Built in JavaScript PostCSS is an accessible tool for Front end Developers and easy to contribute to in the form of custom plugins.

-Each project can be custolmised to create the optimum workflow with no limitations or bouderies set by language choices.
+Each project can be custolmised to create the optimum workflow with no limitations or boundaries set by language choices.

 There is plenty of helpful documentation to get you started with this...

 [API] (https://github.com/postcss/postcss/blob/master/docs/api.md)
 [Plugin boilerplate] (https://github.com/postcss/postcss-plugin-boilerplate)

 ### 7) Performance

-Because PostCSS is built in Javascript CSS is compiled much faster then by tools built with Ruby or C#
+Because PostCSS is built in Javascript it runs much faster then Sass and less, especially if you're yet to upgrade to libsass.
+As well as improvements in compile times PostCSS also has plugins to help you write more performant CSS.

-PostCSS also requires less installation steps and time.
-Show graphs etc......

-Performance optimaisation...

-cssnano

-### 8) Feedback

-list-selectors, stylelint

- etc review the output! – linters – codeing guidelines can be implemented automatically. – Is there an indentation one?
-Bem one!
+[CSS MQPacker] (https://github.com/hail2u/node-css-mqpacker) combines CSS media queries to reduce code and optimise the CSS.

+[postcss-zindex] (https://github.com/ben-eb/postcss-zindex) reduces z-index values throughout a stylesheet without effecting the layouts intended order.

+[cssnano] (https://github.com/ben-eb/cssnano) is more like an umbrella plugin and includes a selection of optimisation tools including...

+*   Comment removal
+*   Stripping whitespace
+*   Minify selectors
+*   Remove duplicate rules

 ### Summing up